akonneker/blobs/README.md

 ## The `blob_interface` API

 The communication between the game and the minds is defined in the `blob_interface` crate.
-The two main data structures are:
+The main data structures are:

 -   `MindInput`: This struct contains all the information a mind receives on each turn.
 This includes:
     -   `BlobState`: The internal state of the blob (energy, memory, etc.).
     -   `BlobContext`: Information about the blob's immediate surroundings (elevation, energy, pheromones, etc.).
--   `Action`: This enum represents the possible actions a blob can perform.
-This includes moving, attacking, eating, splitting, and more.
+-   `MindOutput`: This struct contains what a mind returns on each turn:
+    -   `Action`: The action the blob should perform (move, attack, eat, split, etc.).
+    -   `Memory`: Updated memory state that will persist to the next turn (2048 bytes).

+**Memory Persistence**: Each blob has 2048 bytes of persistent memory that survives across all actions.
+This allows minds to implement complex behaviors like:
+- Directional movement patterns
+- Resource tracking and exploration strategies
+- State machines for different behaviors
+- Learning and adaptation over time

+The memory is automatically preserved between actions, so your mind can maintain stateful information like current direction, discovered resources, or behavioral modes.

 For more details, see the Cap'n Proto schema files in `blob_interface/interface`.